RicAuc/SeaSlugSpectra/bib/nudibranchs_overview.md

 ## Introduction

 Nudibranchs, commonly referred to as *sea slugs* or poetically as *butterflies of the sea*, constitute a diverse order of marine gastropod molluscs, comprising over 4,700 described species.

 A key distinguishing characteristic of these invertebrates is the evolutionary loss of the shell during the adult stage (an adaptation that sets them apart from most other gastropods).

+This transition from a shelled to a shell-less condition has catalysed a striking diversification in body shape and pigmentation patterns.

 ## Morphology and Terminology

-Nudibranchs are a type of sea slug.
 Similar to terrestrial slugs in locomotion, they glide along substrates underwater.
 The term *nudibranch* translates to “naked gills”, referencing the external gill structures located on the dorsum.

 - In **dorid nudibranchs**, these gills appear as rosette-like plumes situated towards the posterior end.
 - In **aeolid nudibranchs**, the gills are organised into numerous spike-like structures called cerata, which also serve additional defensive functions in some species.

-This transition from a shelled to a shell-less condition has catalysed a striking diversification in body shape and pigmentation patterns.

 ## Feeding Ecology

 Nudibranchs are predominantly carnivorous and occupy a critical trophic position within benthic marine communities.
-Their diet consists primarily of sessile invertebrates, including: Sponges, Cnidarians (e.g., corals, anemones), Tunicates and Bryozoans

 Feeding is often highly specialised, with many species exhibiting narrow dietary preferences.

+Their diet consists primarily of sessile invertebrates, including: Sponges, Cnidarians (e.g., corals, anemones), Tunicates and Bryozoans.

 ## Defensive Adaptations